 Willis Towers Watson sponsors both qualified and non-qualified defined benefit pension plans and other post-retirement welfare plans ('PRW') plans throughout the world.
 The majority of our plan assets and obligations are in the United States and the United Kingdom.
-We have also included disclosures related to defined benefit plans in certain other countries, which includes Canada, Germany, Ireland and the Netherlands.
-Together, these disclosed funded and unfunded plans represented 99% of Willis Towers Watson's pension and PRW obligations and plan assets and are disclosed herein for the 2016 disclosures.
+We have also included disclosures related to defined benefit plans in certain other countries, including Canada, France, Germany, Ireland and the Netherlands.
+Together, these disclosed funded and unfunded plans represent 99% of Willis Towers Watson's pension and PRW obligations and are disclosed herein.

 On January 4, 2016, in connection with the Merger, we acquired additional defined benefit pension, PRW, and defined contribution plans.
 Total plan assets of approximately \$3.7 billion and projected benefit obligations of approximately \$4.6 billion were acquired.
-The funded status for each of the acquired plans has been included in the values of identifiable assets acquired, and liabilities assumed in Note 3 to the Consolidated Financial Statements and are recorded as \$67 million in pension benefits assets and \$923 million in liability for pension benefits.
+The funded status for each of the acquired plans has been included in the values of identifiable assets acquired, and liabilities assumed in Note 3 to these Consolidated Financial Statements and are recorded as \$67 million in pension benefits assets and \$923 million in liability for pension benefits.

 As part of these obligations, in the United States, the United Kingdom and Canada, we have non-qualified plans that provide for the additional pension benefits that would be covered under the qualified plan in the respective country were it not for statutory maximums.
 The non-qualified plans are unfunded.